behnazkhoshnood/tadig-restaurant/README.md

      b.
 As a Frequent User, I want to check to see if there are any new blog posts.

      c.
-As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or resturant.
+As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or restaurant.

 - ### **Design**